 This lovely Instant Pot garlic mushroom quinoa with cherry tomatoes is made quickly and easily using a pressure cooker.
 It’s vegan and gluten-free and works well as a main or a side dish.

-This gorgeous Instant Pot quinoa dish is perfect for a lazy, nutritious dinner.
-It’s suitable to vegans, vegetarians and omnivores alike, and can be served as is with a salad or some greens, or as a side dish.
+This gorgeous Instant Pot garlic mushroom quinoa dish is perfect for a lazy, nutritious dinner.
+It’s suitable to vegans, vegetarians and omnivores alike, and can be served a main with a salad or some greens, or as a side dish.

 If you’re new to quinoa, it’s a nutritious and tasty ancient grain that’s become a staple ‘superfood’ in many kitchens.
 It’s actually not a grain but rather a pseudo-grain or a seed that is high in protein, including all essential amino acids, fibre (great for digestion and weight loss), and many minerals and vitamins.
 It’s gluten-free and perfect for anyone looking for a more nutritious alternative to rice, pasta or other grains and legumes.

-Please buy fair trade quinoa as it’s a more ethical and sustainable way to consume this wonderful ancient grain.
-I use this brand, which comes as white and red quinoa.
+Buy fair-trade quinoa whenever possible as it’s a more ethical and sustainable way to consume this wonderful ancient grain.
+We use this brand, which comes as white and red quinoa.

 - 3 tablespoons olive oil

-- 1 medium carrot (or 2 small), sliced into circles or diced
+- 1 medium carrot, sliced into circles or diced

 - 2 heaped cups of sliced button mushrooms (about 15 medium button mushrooms)